TTWNO/cuts/README.md

 or having a long list of options that were cobbled together ad-hoc, were out.
 So I just had to write my own.

+And I, the author of the C++ version, wanted it to be fast.
+Althought I realize that given the way I'm doing this right now, it may require quite some work to get it in line with what the perl script was at.

 #### Feedback

-If you like `cuts`, please send me an email via github.2009 .at. yendor.com
+If you like `cuts` (the c++ one), please send me an email via 44244401+TTWNO@users.noreply.github.com

-If you don't, `cuts` is free software and it is hosted on github, so consider forking, and fixing it.
+If you don't, `cuts` (invluding the original perl script) is free oftware and it is hosted on github, so consider forking, and fixing it.
 If you don't know how to code, and feel that I should fix it, please email anyway, or open an "issue" on github.
 Any comment, good a bad, is highly appreciated.